Security & Privacy

 Preparing to patch

-If you want to run macOS Sonoma or Monterey (or macOS Sequoia, eventually), but can’t due to your Mac not being officially supported, here is how to go about it:
+If you want to run macOS Sequoia, but can’t due to your Mac not being officially supported, here is how to go about it:

 1. First, go to your Apple menu and select “About This Mac.”
 Write down what it says next to “Model” (if it’s listed).
 Then click on “System Report…” (or “More Info…”).
 In the hardware overview window that pops up, a “Model Identifier” will be listed; write this down as well.